Home Assistant keeps track of the states of entities in a state machine. The state machine has very few requirements:

 Entities also have a similar property

-state_attributes, which normally doesn't need to be defined by new platforms.
-This property is used by base components to add standard sets of attributes to a state.
+state_attributes, which should not be overridden by integrations.
+This property is used by base entity components to add standard sets of attributes to a state.
 Example: The light component uses

 state_attributes to add brightness to the state dictionary.
-If you are designing a new component, you should define
+If you are designing a new integration, you should define

-To get your component included in the Home Assistant releases, follow the steps described in the Submit your work section.
-Basically you only need to move your component into the
+To get your integration included in the Home Assistant releases, follow the steps described in the Submit your work section.
+Basically you only need to move your integration into the

 homeassistant/component/ directory of your fork and create a Pull Request.